 Even if you produce the original documents, as I faced the issue in Delhi, it might cost you something here and there (you might understand what I mean ;)).
-I used my cousin’s machine and did not have any problem at Thirunelveli station even not even at Jammu Tawi and Trivandrum but got a shocker in Delhi 🙁 not sure if there were any local laws there but…
+I used my cousin’s bike and did not have any problem at Thirunelveli station even not at Jammu Tawi and Trivandrum but got a shocker in Delhi 🙁 not sure if there were any local laws there but…

 Procedure to Carry Your Bike in Train to Ladakh

 Now let’s talk about the complete process.
 First, let’s talk about what will happen at the source station.

 Do not forget to check my article on how to plan a cycling trip from Manali to Leh.